sebastianttr/DSW_Poll/README.md

 # DSW Poll Application

-This was the final homework I did in DSW.
+This was the final homework I did in DSW - FHSTP BCC21.

 [Link to the poll app](http://cc211004.students.fhstp.ac.at/dsw/hw/frontend/index.html)